heyqule/enemy_race_manager/doc/Boss_Mode.md

 - It may spawn 5(configurable) defense units　[Done]
 - New units join existing attack group.
 [Done]
 - It may spawn regular spawner / defenses [Done]
-- Perform normal defense attack [WIP]
+- Perform normal defense attack [DONE]
-- It may perform nearby advanced attacks (80% of the time when your military units are near) [WIP]
+- It may perform nearby advanced attacks (80% of the time when your military units are near) [DONE]
-- It may perform artillery advanced attacks (20% of the time when your military units are near, 100% when your entity are in its range) [WIP]
+- It may perform artillery advanced attacks (20% of the time when your military units are near, 100% when your entity are in its range) [TO DO]
 - When it takes huge amount of damage, it may perform more devastating attacks.
+[DONE]

 #### When the base is alive
 - Spawn regular spawners / defenses every nauvis day.  within radius of 64.
 [Done]
-- perform long range siege attack on player structures every attack cycle (3 minutes).
+- perform long range siege attack on player structures every attack cycle (3 minutes).[TO DO]
 - Targets: miners, rocket-silos, artillery and turrets

 #### When the base is despawned
 - Boss base despawns after some time.
-It will spawn up to 3 full size groups to attack your base.
+It will launch x amount of super attack your base before it despawn.

 #### When the base is killed
 - Beating a boss group will spawn 1-2 unkillable infinite chest with intermediate products for (90 minutes).

-##Boss Tiers
+##Boss Tiers [DONE]
 - T1
   - 10000000 HP
   - lvl 25 damage stats